Larry Foust: Legacy

 Foust utilized his height and strength to stifle his opponents in the paint.
 His 48.7% field goal percentage in the 1954–55 season set a new NBA record for four years.
 Author Robert Cohen, in selecting an all-star team from the 1946-1960 era of the NBA, chose Foust as the fifth-best center, noting that Foust "in many ways represented one of the finest early prototypes of what eventually became the modernized basketball big man.
 Although Foust had considerable bulk and displayed a great deal of aggression under the boards, he also exhibited a fair amount of agility and ballhandling skills."
-Hall of fame guard Slater Martin described Foust as among the players who would knock players down if they went in the lane on offense, saying they "'were mean ... they killed you'".
+Hall of fame guard Slater Martin described Foust as among the players who would knock players down if they went in the lane on offense.

 When calculating players of Hall of Fame Probability, Basketball Reference has him listed as 76th with 94.2%, which is the highest among eligible players that are not in the Naismith Basketball Hall of Fame.
 He is one of just five players (Bob Cousy, Dolph Schayes, Ed Macauley, Harry Gallatin) who was named to each of the NBA's first six All-Star teams (1951–1956) but he is the only one to not be in the Hall.
 He is also the only player with eight All-Star Game selections to not be inducted.

 La Salle teammate Jim Phelan called Foust a "great player".